 The Window Resize command is used to move or alter the size of any existing window, except for the Status window.
-Use the Window New command to move the Status window.
+Use the Window New command to move the Status window in the standard interface.

 When you use the Window Resize command on the normal view of a window, the normal dimensions are modified.
 When you use the command on the alternate view of a window, the alternate dimensions are modified.